-- Use Iris Enrich, or Farsight Newly Observed Domains or Newly Observed Hostnames to flag newly observed domains as seen in event logs. - Use Domain Risk Score to flag high-risk domains. - Use Iris Detect or Newly Observed Domains or Newly Observed Hostnames to identify domains that spoof particular keywords such as the organization's name, or its close associates or vendors, in order to flag risky infrastructure before it is weaponized (i.e. before it has a chance to appear in the protected environment). - In any of the above scenarios, domains flagged by DomainTools can then be incorporated into custom denylists or other security controls.
+- Use Iris Enrich, or Farsight Newly Observed Domains or Newly Observed Hostnames to flag newly observed domains as seen in event logs. - Use Domain Risk Score to flag high-risk domains. - Use Iris Detect or Newly Observed Domains or Newly Observed Hostnames to identify domains that spoof particular keywords such as the organization's name, or its close associates or vendors, in order to flag risky infrastructure before it is weaponized (i.e. before it has a chance to appear in the protected environment).Set SIEM or security control alerts for traffic involving any of the expanded indicator set. - In any of the above scenarios, domains flagged by DomainTools can then be incorporated into custom denylists or other security controls.
 SOAR or proprietary scripting can automate these processes.